hemantksingh/messup-learn/Distributed Systems/Monitoring and Observability.md

 ## Tracing

 Debugging distributed systems poses a challenge in understanding and reasoning about the overall system interactions.
-Call stacks are used to debug monoliths showing the flow of execution (Method A called Method B, which called Method C), but how do we bug when the call is across a process boundary, not simply a reference on the local stack?
+Call stacks are used to debug monoliths showing the flow of execution (Method A called Method B, which called Method C), but how do we debug when the call is across a process boundary, not simply a reference on the local stack?
 This is where [distributed tracing](https://docs.microsoft.com/en-us/azure/azure-monitor/app/distributed-tracing) comes in.
 It helps in gathering timing data needed to troubleshoot latency problems in microservice architectures.

 Tracers live in your applications and record timing and metadata about operations that took place.